Connect a client

 ## Pick your endpoint

-The endpoint is region-specific, and a token works only in its own region.
+The endpoint is region-specific, and credentials work only in their own region.

 | Region | Endpoint |